Dimab92/Dimab92/README.md

-# Hi there 👋 My hands-on skills:
+# Hi there 👋 I have hands-on experience with:

 <!--
 **Dimab92/Dimab92** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.